Skip to Content

 Austin, Texas 78711-2788

-Contact information is provided here for all NC-SARA member states/territories should any student wish to inquire with his/her local portal entity: https://www.nc-sara.org/state-portal-entity-contacts
+Contact information is provided here for all NC-SARA member states/territories: https://www.nc-sara.org/state-portal-entity-contacts

-If you are an online student residing in California, please see the following:
+California does not participate in NC-SARA.
+If you are an online student residing in California, please see the information for the California Bureau for Private Postsecondary Education https://www.bppe.ca.gov/students/

 The territory of Guam, American Samoa, and Northern Marianas do not participate in NC-SARA.
 Students residing in Guam, American Samoa, and the Northern Marianas interested in an online program should contact the program to discuss admission and the University’s financial aid office for information about Title IV funding eligibility.